Vladlgv/Red-Team-Hugo-Netlify/content/learningplan/Learning-Plan.md

 ## 2.5.
 Overall Plan Explanation
 ***

-For this semester I plan on following the OSCP certification path, but due to the limitation of 90 days of lab (maximum time you can have for the OSCP lab) the first weeks will be used in HackTheBox, a website that offers vulnerable machines and try to get into the ones that are similar to OSCP machines.
-A list of them can be found online, and this will serve as good practice with the software needed there.
-On top of that in the first weeks I want to make the structure of the website for the report so that I only must add onto it as time flies by.
+For this semester I plan on following the OSCP certification path.
+However since one can only use the OSCP lab for 90 days, I will use the first weeks in HackTheBox, a website that offers vulnerable machines and try to get into the ones that are similar to OSCP machines.
+A list of them can be found online, and this will serve as good practice with the software needed.
+Next to that I want to make the structure of the website for the report so that I only need to add content into it as time passes.
 For reporting the process, I have been inspired by the workshop of HackTheBox and I want to keep Cherry (text editor) notes on the hacking process of every machine and then migrate those into the website.
 For the website I was hoping to make a one pager that contains all the information with a few additional pages for References, Videos or any other materials that might be helpful for understanding the nature of the research.
 But the ideas for the website might change in accordance with the nature of the content.
 After the beginning weeks I plan to follow the OSCP curriculum that I have included in this document.
-It does go through most of the requirements of this course as shown in the previous Parallels table.
+It does cover most of the requirements of this course as shown in the previous Parallels table.
 Furthermore, the curriculum is well structured and it is possible that I might actually be focusing on different parts of it in different weeks (but overall, those will be the learning goals).
 Something that I did not include in the planning were the vacation weeks.
 I will be working on the OSCP curriculum in those as well and most likely I will be taking the OSCP exam during the Christmas vacation.
 That is why after the 15th week I will start working on other unrelated subjects like something that interests me lockpicking, social analysis and if time permits android reversing.
 The plan stated above might have slight deviation as time goes as I am not sure how the OSCP course and materials are divided and as such I will have to follow the order that is set in their learning materials.
 However, I believe that the learning points will be the same, I will cover the suggested curriculum and I should be prepared for any Red Teaming Graduation project.